xNS5/RedditClipper/README.md

 Mozilla is kind of a butt when it comes to signing releases.
 I have to keep incrementing the version number if I want to re-sign and test out the CI script.
 So it took a while.
 Lol.

-# Issues
+# Contributing

-If there are any issues or bugs with this extension, please create a new issue and describe in detail what's going on.
+If there are any issues or bugs with this extension, please create a new issue and describe in detail what's going on or the desired functionality.
 I won't be able to help or fix it if I don't know what's going wrong.